 We can begin by reviewing your case and explaining what your legal rights are.
 Depending on the incident that occurred and how it impacted your relative, we may be able to recover a number of damages from the responsible party on your family’s behalf.

 Some of the types of evidence we may gather in a typical abuse claim can include:

 - Site visits

 - Expert reports

 The Attorneys at Dansker & Aspromonte Associates Will Help You Fight for a Fair Outcome

-Our lawyers have been fighting for the rights of nursing home residents since 1988.
+Our NY nursing home abuse lawyers have been fighting for the rights of nursing home residents since 1988.
 If your loved one suffered abuse while in a nursing home or rehabilitation facility, contact our firm to discuss your legal options.
-When you hire us to work for you, we have one goal in mind- to help you recover maximum compensation for each and every type of damage your loved one suffered.
+Our dedicated legal team has one goal in mind: recover maximum compensation for every type of damage your loved one suffered.